PolinaB19/appodeal-android-sdk-test/README.md

   - iAB 1.8.1.0 (MRAID/VAST)
   - Sentry Analytics 8.44.1.0

 The Appodeal app key is deliberately not committed or included in the submission archive.
+The included APK is the exact verified build.
+Rebuilding the project requires a valid Appodeal app key configured for the application package.

 ## Build